quietcricket/tflite-micro-benchmark/README.md

 ## SDK and Frameworks
 The machine learning framework uses Tensorflow Lite Micro.
 The RTOS system is Zephyr.

 *My knowledge on RTOS is close to zero.
-Zephyr is chosen because it supports the most number of the boards intended to test.*
+Zephyr is chosen because it supports the most number of testing boards*

 ## Setting up the dev environment on OSX
 Installation for Linux should be very similar.
 However, setting up the environment on windows can be challenging because the package installer `chocolatey` is not as great as OSX's `homebrew` or Linux's native `apt`.